 Biographie de Nicolas Schöffer

-Also check out “Nicolas Schöffer et la musique” for an announcement of a forthcoming double CD.
+Also check out “Nicolas Schöffer et la musique” for an announcement of a double CD.
 The second disc, entitled Musiques pour Schöffer, lists Tinto Brass among the composers.
 To the best of my knowledge, Brass is not even a musician, much less a composer.
-It will be interesting to see what this turns out to be.
+It would have been interesting to see what this turned out to be, but I don’t think it was ever released.
+The credit is probably a typographical error.
+If we return to the Schöffer web site, we see that a subsequent experimental CYSP short, Mayola, lists the music as being by Tinto Brass.
+But when we click on the movie to watch it, the music is credited to somebody else whose name I can’t make out.

 I have been unable to discover if Brass worked on any other short films while in Paris, though I suspect he did.
 If you have any information on this, please contact us.